RoanBrand/MQTT-Siemens-S7-300/README.md

 Remarks for internal Ethernet (PN) adapter configuration:
 - The IP-Address of the internal adapter has to be configured within the hardware configuration tool (HW Config), click on the PN-IO object
-- The remote IP and Port parameters are configured via an UDT structure (UDT1 or whatever the UDTx number is).
-Create a DB out of it and modify the network parameters according to your needs:
+- The remote IP and Port parameters are configured via parameters for the MQTT Function Block (ipBlock1-4,ipPort)
- - connection_type: must be B#16#11
- - rem_staddr:  The IP address in bytes (6 byte array).
-The last 4 bytes must be B#16#0
- - rem_tsap_id: The remote Port in bytes (16 byte array).
-For an MQtt broker this is usually 1883 (B#16#7, B#16#D0).
-The last 14 bytes must be B#16#0.
- - you must pass the network parameters DB of type UDT NET_CONFIG to the MQTT Functionblock parameter net_config.
- - you must set the MQTT Functionblock parameter PNorCP to 0 (PN=0, CP=1)
+ - you must set the MQTT Functionblock parameter PNorCP to 0 (internal Ethernet (PN)=0, external Ethernet (CP)=1)
  - you must set the MQTT Functionblock parameter connectionID to a desired value, f.e.
-1
- - you must set the MQTT Functionblock parameter is not needed for the PN configuration Example for a MQTT FB call in OB1 configured for internal Ethernet (PN) usage:
+1 Example for a MQTT FB call in OB1 configured for internal Ethernet (PN) usage:
 *MQTT.DB71(net_config := DB_NET_CONFIG, PNorCP := 0, connectionID := 1);*

  Remarks for external Ethernet (CP) adapter configuration:
  - The IP-Address of the internal adapter has to be configured within the hardware configuration tool (HW Config), click on the PN-IO object
  - The connection must be configured in Simatic Manager "Connections"
- - you must pass the network parameters DB of type UDT NET_CONFIG to the MQTT Functionblock parameter net_config, however no configuration is needed because it is ignored.
  - you must set the MQTT Functionblock parameter PNorCP to 1 (PN=0, CP=1)
  - you must set the MQTT Functionblock parameter connectionID to the connection ID configured in Simatic Manager "Connections"
  - you must set the MQTT Functionblock parameter cpLADDR to the address of the CP module.